 When I decided to have a baby, I had no experience of babies.
 Most of what I knew came from my 1990’s Child Development GCSE.
 In hindsight, I can confirm it was not very good preparation.
 While the details are vague now, it certainly left me with the impression that when I had a baby I would instinctively know what to do.
+I prepared for parenthood by attending a 1 day antenatal course at the hospital which frankly was no preparation at all.
 After Boy Child was born I was somewhat shocked to discover I had no parenting instincts whatsoever and had no idea how to look after him.

 The first time he filled his nappy (with that lovely black tar they start with) I had to ask the midwife to show me how to change him.
 When we put him in his car seat to take him home, he started to cry.
 We had no idea what to do until eventually a passing cleaner came over and said “Just get him in the car and he’ll be fine”.
 I was used to knowing what I was doing so this was new territory for me.

 Being a librarian, my first thought was to find a book about it.

 The trouble was, the books all seemed to give me conflicting advice.
 Like most new mums, I was obsessed with working out how to get the baby to sleep.
 I read Gina Ford, the Baby Whisperer, the Baby Sleep Book, The No Cry Sleep Solution and tons of others.
 Unsurprisingly, they left me more confused than ever.
 Should I rock my baby to sleep?
 Leave him to cry?
 Start feeding him solids at 4 months?
 I had no idea.
 I even tried reading novels about becoming a mother to see if that helped and while some of these helped me feel less alone, they weren’t much help on the practical front.